Mohammad Reyshahri: Career

+In 1991 Reyshahri was appointed "Representative on Hajj and Pilgrimage Affairs" by Supreme Leader Ali Khamenei placing him in charge of the new "Organization for Hajj and Pilgrimage".
+This independent entity was thereafter separate from the office responsible for endowments and charity, with Iranian law stating that "all of the Hajj's cultural, political, and outreach issues are under the exclusive authority of the Supreme Leader's Representative".
+He continued to hold that post at least until 2007.
+He was the dean of the Dar Al Hadith Scientific Cultural Institute.
 Reyshahri was also an unsuccessful presidential candidate in the election on 23 May 1997, which led to the presidency of Mohammad Khatami.
 He finished in fourth place among the four candidates approved by the Guardian Council.

-He was appointed representative for Hajj affairs to Ali Khamenei.
-He was the dean of the Dar Al Hadith Scientific Cultural Institute.
+In 2016, he also became a member of the Assembly of Experts.

 Later life

 Reyshahri wrote more than 75 books on Islamic teachings, and one of them, entitled The Wisdom of Christ, was translated and published in English in South Africa to mark the New Year in 2022.

-Reyshahri died at a hospital in Tehran on 22 March 2022 at the age of 75.
+Reyshahri died at a hospital in Tehran on 21 March 2022 at the age of 75.
 At the funeral on 23 March, Ali Khamenei described Reyshahri as "a benevolent person who served the people" and "always a source of blessings".